 - Verify your

-signature_typematches your wallet type:0for EOA,1for email/Magic proxy,2for browser/Gnosis Safe wallet (most common) - Ensure the
+signature_typematches your wallet type:0for EOA,1for email/Magic proxy,2for Gnosis Safe,3for POLY_1271 deposit wallets (recommended for new API users) - Ensure the

 funderaddress is correct for proxy wallets — this is the address holding funds, not the signing key address - API credentials may need to be re-derived if you get persistent 401 errors — call